RLROUSE Directory & Informational Resources

 Catching maple sap for making maple syrup.

-Photo courtesy of Flowing River Photos.
+Photo courtesy of Sandy Hunt.

 Every February and March, the sap flows once again in the sugar maple trees of New England.
 Holes are drilled into the tree trunks and buckets are hung under a spout to catch the flowing sap.
 The sugary maple sap is then processed into delicious maple syrup or maple sugar candy.
 The process of tapping the trees and collecting the sap is known as "Sugarin Off" - a yearly ritual in many communities in New England.